 Most recent: Talking to a few girlfriends in the States, it's often apparent that their opinion of living Mexico was frozen in their heads circa 1980 during Spring Break but before Girls Gone Wild.

-Hola, I am a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico, which you might start with my book, "If Only I Had a Place" a guide on renting for aspiring expats.
+Hola, I am a partner with Ventanas Mexico which provides insight and resources to those considering expat life in Mexico.
+A good place to start is with my book, "If Only I Had a Place" a guide on renting for aspiring expats.
 You can rent luxuriously for even less than you thought possible.
 Avoid the pitfalls, and take advantage of the opporunities you have as a expat.

 I also wrote my first love, the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web.
 Don't wait to get started once you're in Mexico.
 Get started today with my interactive links to the best tools, organized into lesson plans.